DFIRnotes/dfirnotes.github.io/_posts/2020-08-04-MAR-sanity-check.md

 I checked a few places and ended up getting them from Virus Total Intelligence by punching in the hashes and downloading zip files.

 ## Ghidra 9
 Some intro to Ghidra is helpful before you take on real analysis.
 Anuj has some excellent material and videos on his [site](https://malwology.com/2020/04/27/sans-for610-reverse-engineering-malware-now-with-ghidra/).
-If you are used to another toolset Ghidra is a bit different.
+If you are used to another toolset Ghidra is quite a bit different, though entirely in wonderful ways so far for me.
 For example, I found the integrated decompiler output refreshing.

+[image: ghidra project]

+I created a new Ghidra project, imported the 4a06...07d4 PE file sample and opened it in Code Browser allowing it to analyse automatically using the defaults.
+It was slightly annoyed that it couldn't find one of the PDBs, but everything completed quickly and without error.
+From there I could explore functions and it was easy to find the default entry point and the exported ServiceMain and MyStart functions and start poking around...

+[image: some ghidra function naming action]

+## Yara, with VS Code
+I yanked the Yara code out of the MAR PDF and dropped into one of my favourite editors Visual Studio Code to use the Yara support it has via plugin.
+I expected to have to tweak the formatting of the PDF-copied rule and was happy that I didn't need to.
+Still, syntax highlighting is most welcome:

+[image yara VS code]

-## Yara rule sanity check
+### Yara rule sanity check
 Here, REMnux 7 (newly released) shows that the Yara rule provided in the MAR detects the payload samples.
-The MAR itself draws a map that would help a dedicated analyst recreate the rules with the samples, but anyone can use them to detect these samples and likely the whole family of tools which is a great share.
+The MAR itself is a map that would help a dedicated analyst recreate the rules with the samples, but anyone can use them to detect these samples and likely the whole family of tools which is a great share.

 ```
 root@remnux-remnux-distro2:/tmp/t# for file in *; do yara cisa_taidoor.yara $file;done